DeckerDesign/Ender_3_watercooling/Ender_3_development/README.md

 there are four people so far I would like to give a shoutout who have made getting to this phase possible<br/>
 P3D store-got me back into the 3d printing game...thanks a lot<br/>
-spacecables-helped me with finalizing my upcoming GB...more on the coming soon<br/>
+spacecables-helped me with finalizing my upcoming GB...more on that coming soon<br/>
 Taylor-just gave me a lot of advice some bad some good<br/>
 John of ironmoose- he cut all of the metal protype mount and boy where there a bunch.<br/>